gaultier/blog/advent_of_code_2018_5.md

 The final output is the number of characters in the final string, i.e, `5`.

-<h2 id="working-with-the-repl-to-iteratively-close-in-on-a-solution">Working with the REPL to iteratively close in on a solution</h2>
+## Working with the REPL to iteratively close in on a solution

 First, let's define our input, which is a string: